Excel VBA: Set Print Area for Multiple Ranges (5 Examples)

 Breakdown of the Code

-• First, I declared two variables.
+• We declare two variables.

-❸ After that, press ALT + F8 to open the Macro dialog box.
+• Press ALT + F8 to open the Macro dialog box.

 Output: Print Multiple Named Ranges on a Single Page by Merging Columns Together Using Excel VBA